 Supply chain challenges from COVID-19 have generated additional interest from consumers in purchasing meat directly from producers and a realization that capacity for small-scale meat processing in Iowa is limited.
-The Iowa Department of Agriculture and Land Stewardship’s Meat and Poultry Processing Bureau, which governs processing within the state of Iowa, is fielding numerous calls related to expanding small-scale processing.
+The Iowa Department of Agriculture and Land Stewardship’s Meat and Poultry Inspection Bureau, which governs processing within the state of Iowa, is fielding numerous calls related to expanding small-scale processing.

-IDALS encourages producers interested in establishing a new fixed processing facility, regulating a home butcher shop or establishing a mobile processing unit to contact them to discuss options, regulations and licensing needed for each option.
+IDALS asks producers interested in establishing a new fixed processing facility, regulating a home butcher shop or establishing a mobile processing unit to contact them to discuss options, regulations and licensing needed for each option.

-For more information, contact the Iowa Department of Agriculture and Land Stewardship Meat and Poultry Bureau at www.iowaagriculture.gov/meatandpoultryinspection.asp or 515-281-3338 or by email at email@example.com.
+For more information, contact the Iowa Department of Agriculture and Land Stewardship Meat and Poultry Inspection Bureau at www.iowaagriculture.gov/meatandpoultryinspection.asp or 515-281-3338 or by email at firstname.lastname@example.org.

 - Marketing Local Foods series: Red Meat and Poultry

 Guide to Designing a Small Red Meat Plant:

 Iowa Poultry Slaughter, Processing, and Sales Guidelines for Small-Scale Producers